TJCarruth/vlc-video-logger/README.md

 **Note:**
 - The user must have VLC installed on their system for video playback to work.
 - You may need to adjust the `--add-data` path format if using a different OS (see PyInstaller docs).
+- For Mac, you may need to codesign and notarize your app for distribution on newer versions of macOS (see PyInstaller and Apple documentation).

 ## Usage
 - Open a video file using the GUI.